Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Tongue Weight

-Tongue weight is the downward force exerted on the hitch ball by the trailer coupler.
+Tongue is the downward force exerted on the hitch ball by the trailer coupler.
 It is important to properly distribute the weight on the trailer to ensure that the tongue weight falls within the recommended range.
 Too much tongue can cause the vehicle to sag in the rear, affecting steering and braking performance.
 On the other hand, too little tongue weight can cause the trailer to sway uncontrollably.
 Maintaining the correct tongue weight is essential for safe and stable towing.

 In summary, understanding the ratings, including the GVWR, GCWR, and tongue weight, is essential for safe and efficient towing.
 By staying within these limits and properly distributing the weight, you can ensure a smooth towing experience while minimizing the risk of accidents or vehicle damage.